riya-amemiya/agrb/SECURITY.md

 ## Security Considerations

-When using garb, please be aware that:
+When using agrb, please be aware that:

 - This tool performs Git operations that modify your repository
 - Always review the changes before confirming any operations